 PSML is a description language designed to be a straightforward, generic but extensible abstraction for the broadest possible range of documents.
 Like a subset of the HTML (with less formatting, more semantics and structure), PSML is rich enough to express a whole spectrum of document complexity from the same element set.

-The strength of this design is that any document that can be expressed in PSML can be edited, versioned, published, indexed, searched with no code required.
+The strength of this design is that any document that can be expressed in PSML can be edited, versioned, published, indexed and searched with no code required.